-Raul and the team work the vineyards very responsibly – practicing organics and a viticulture style that maintains the local traditions of very low bush pruning techniques.
-In the winery too, Raul works with native yeasts, no to low sulphur and large old wood.
+Raul and the team work the vineyards very responsibly – practicing organic and a viticulture style that maintains the local traditions of very low bush pruning techniques.
+In the winery, Raul works with native yeasts, no to low sulphur and large old wood.
 Many of the reds see long aging in wood and, somewhat uniquely, in the cases of the single parcel wines, long aging under flor.
 This process he feels helps to refine the acids and tannins to produce wines of great complexity and elegance.

 The range begins with the Albarin which is aged in large wood vats for 9+ months without malo.
 It displays Chenin Blancish notes of slightly green apple and pear with bright acids and drive.
 Next is the entry level Prieto Picudo named Primeur which is fresh, bright and easy drinking.
 Finally, there are three single parcel wines made from amazing ancient parcels of Prieto Picudo and aged under flor – Paraje del Santo, Valdemuz, and Finca la Milano.
 These are super complex and age-worthy, not to mention truly unique expressions of this wonderful indigenous varietal.